Glen412710/U13A2_Glen/README.md

 white background - F4F4F4
 Dark background - 525252

-The reason with i have chosen blue is because more carming, inspire of being trustworthy and haveing reliabillity.
-For A and B

-it drawns people showing that the company is confident on selling phones.
+The reason with i have chosen blue is because its more carming, inspire of being trustworthy and haveing reliabillity.
+For A and B. it drawns people showing that the company is confident on selling phones.

 #### fonts